ShenaeA/725-sftp/README.md

 Preface: make sure the authorisation file is set-up first.
 The default file will work, however, if you desire different users/accounts/passwords, then you'll need to edit as per the "[Authorisation.txt](#authorisation-file)" file instructions.

 To run the Server (Command Prompt or PowerShell):
-1. Open ../725-sftp/server and compile using "javac *.java"
+1. Open command prompt and navigate to ../725-sftp/server and compile using "javac *.java"
 2. Run with "java Server \[authorisation file name]"
    a. the default name of the authorisation file is Authorisation.txt
    b. if you've changed the file name then use that name instead